 2. Biltmore Hotel, Coral Gables

-Built in the 1920s, the Biltmore in Coral Gables hotel is home to many an otherworldly being.
-So if you’re walking down the hall one day don’t be surprised if you catch a whiff of cigarette smoke, that’s probably the ghost of Fatty.
-The gangster Thomas “Fatty” Walsh was fatally shot on the 13th floor over a gambling debt back in 1929 and has been roaming the halls ever since.
-This friendly spirit often roams the hotel playing pranks on staff and guests, making bar shelves rattle and turning up on their mirrors mysteriously.
+Built in 1926, the Biltmore is speculated to house many otherworldly beings.
+So if you’re walking down the hall one day, don’t be surprised if you catch a whiff of cigarette smoke because it’s probably the ghost of Fatty.
+At a 1929 party, gangster Thomas “Fatty” Walsh was fatally shot on the 13th floor and many say his spirit has roamed the halls ever since.

 Where: 1200 Anastasia Ave, Coral Gables, FL 33134